Management

 Before that, Ole Krogh Petersen was the CEO of Danica Pension.
 He has previously held a number of executive posts in Danica Pension and SEB Pension, and prior to that, he was an attorney for 10 years, most recently at Kromann Reumert.

-He is a board member and vice-chairman of Letpension as well as board member of Forsikring & Pension and the Advisory Committee Crown Princess Mary Centers Advisory Committee.
+He chairs the board of directors of Forsikring & Pension, is the vice-chairman in Letpension as well as member of the Crown Princess Mary Centers Advisory Committee.

 Ole Krogh Petersen has a Master of Law degree from Aarhus University.